pmluhar411/auto-annotated-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >
-      Dynamic and accomplished Computer Engineering(AI) graduate, recognized as a Gold Medalist for
+      Dynamic and accomplished Computer Engineering (Artificial Intelligence) graduate, recognized as a Gold Medalist for

       exceptional academic achievement.

-      For 1 year, I have worked as a Data Analyst at Ample Infotech.
+      For 1 year, I worked as a data analyst at Ample Infotech.

       Proficient in leveraging AI and data analysis to extract valuable insights for strategic decision-making.

       Currently, I am an MSc Computer Science Student at University College